 Employers should provide appropriate COVID-19 personal protective equipment (PPE) for employees working in all aspects of the business but particularly those performing site entry screening.
-This should be considered from the time the employee reaches the place of business through exit.
+This should be considered from the time the employee reaches the place of business until the time they leave for the day.
 The level of required PPE is closely connected to the ability to maintain social distancing and should be used in conjunction with other prevention measures, including hand and respiratory hygiene.
-The density of cases in your region over time and nature of your workplace may influence the level of PPE warranted.
+The density of cases in your region over time and the nature of your workplace may influence the level of PPE warranted.